FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB95]: Till a stop?
+    MB95: Till a stop?

-    [VP]: Yes.
+    VP: Yes.

-    [MK]: Edited.
+    MK: Edited.
 It should be clear now.

 {:/comment}

 Discussion:

+&nbsp;
-Informally, the Controller has big freedom in selection of Trial Inputs, and the implementations want to achieve all the Search Goals in the shortest average time.
+: Informally, the Controller has big freedom in selection of Trial Inputs, and the implementations want to achieve all the Search Goals in the shortest average time.

+&nbsp;
-The Controller's role in optimizing the overall Search Duration distinguishes MLRsearch algorithms from simpler search procedures.
+: The Controller's role in optimizing the overall Search Duration distinguishes MLRsearch algorithms from simpler search procedures.

+&nbsp;
-Informally, each implementation can have different stopping conditions.
+: Informally, each implementation can have different stopping conditions.
 Goal Width is only one example.
 In practice, implementation details do not matter, as long as Goal Result instances are regular.